nurmians/vcf_helper/README.md

 because VCF files are required to be zipped with bgzip (block gzip), which can only process complete files (not pipes or streams).

-Useful features of this script are also the ability to remove all special contigs (-s) and to make contig naming consistent between different files ("chr1" vs. "1").
+Another useful feature of this script is the ability to remove all special contigs (-s) and to make contig naming consistent between different files ("chr1" vs. "1").

 <pre>